a11ySea/a11ysea.org/index.md

 ---
 layout: home.njk
-title: Seattle Accessibility (Meetup?)
+title: A11ySea - Accessibility Seattle Foundation
 ---

-# Seattle Accessibility Meetup
+## Welcome to the A11ySea website!

-Some introductory text about what we do, how the site is laid out, etc.
+We’re so happy you’re here.